liaoherui/AccuSNV/readme_files/test_run_spyder.md

 1. Close Spyder (to ensure the interpreter setting is saved).
 2. Reopen Spyder.

-There are two different options to test script, choose the one you prefer!
+There are two different options to test the function, choose the one you prefer!

 Option-1: